raflees/airflow-test/train_of_thought.md

 ### Refactoring

 - Sentiment Analysis added a field, `stringest_sentiment`, to table as to aid in ranking most negative and positve reviews

+## Prepare system to be reproductible

+### Reason

+In order others could spin up the environment and successfully run DAGs, some adjustments had to be made

+### Rationale

+I notice I had created a cyclic dependency between the transform/ranking logic and the Sentiment Analysis DAG.
+The SA process would pull from the `tranform` schema and write to the `analysis` schema.
+The ranking models would read from both, but they were part of `transform` themselves.
+One of two actions were required:

+1. Make SA read from `raw`, instead of transform
+2. Split the ranking models from the mais transform, so they could be run separately, after SA

+I did both.
+I proceeded to drop all database schemas and re-run the DAG.
+It passed.

+## Future improvements
+- Add unit tests to the DAG scripts
+- Add metadata fields to the tables.
+An ingest / transform timestamp would enable incremental pulls from the data analysts
+- Add observability to the pipeline
+    - Row count metrics
+    - Query checks
+- Employ other Sentiment Analyses techniques